 These are my favorite pans for making this type of dish: All-Clad D3 Stainless Steel Frying pan cookware set, 10-Inch and 12-Inch, Silver

 A casserole is another great way to prepare rutabaga.

 INGREDIENTS: 1 medium rutabaga, one medium Japanese sweet potato, 2/3 cup peeled, cooked, canned chestnuts (I found a great organic and affordable brand at Trader Joe’s), 1/4 cup walnuts, 2 pasture-raised eggs, a handful of grated Parmigiano Reggiano, salt, pepper, one grated nutmeg, lemon zest of one lemon, extra virgin olive oil, fresh chopped parsley.

 Makes about 6 servings.

-METHOD: Peel, roughly cube and boil the rutabaga and potato until fork tender.
-In the meantime process the walnuts and chestnuts in a food processor, until they resemble a crumble.
+METHOD: Peel, roughly cube, and boil the rutabaga and sweet potato until fork tender.
+In the meantime, process the walnuts and chestnuts in a food processor until they resemble a crumble.

 Beat the eggs with nutmeg and lemon zest and pour on top of the mash.
-Add the crumble mix on top, stir so it gets combined with the rest of the ingredients.
+Add the crumble mix on top, and stir, so it gets combined with the rest of the ingredients.